-Is your business prepared for any disasters that come its way?
-If you haven’t considered which threats could cause your operations the most trouble, you need to devise a strategy that takes all possibilities into account.
+Is your business prepared for any disasters that come it’s way?
+If you haven’t considered which threats could cause your operations the most trouble, you need to devise a backup plan that takes all possibilities into account.
 Here, we’ll help guide you through these considerations.

 What Is Considered a Business Disaster?

 There is quite a diverse mix of events that can easily be called disasters when they strike a business, particularly one that is reliant on its technology.
 These events can be categorized into three different classifications of disaster: natural, technological, and manufactured (or those directly caused by human behavior).

 Let’s discuss these classifications in a little more detail:

 Natural Disasters – Any business needs to be concerned about some kind of extreme weather event or other environmental conditions, as there is effectively nowhere on the planet that doesn’t experience at least some.
 Without any kind of mitigation, floods, earthquakes, and storms of all kinds can severely impact business as usual.